moble/SphericalFunctions.jl/docs/src/notes/H_recursions.md

 Note that Gumerov and Duraiswami use the notation ``P^{|m|}_{n}``, whereas we are using the notation ``P_{n,|m|}`` — which usually differ by a factor of ``(-1)^m``.

-We use the "fully normalized" associated Legendre functions (fnALF) ``P̄`` because, as explained by [Xing et al. (2020)](https://doi.org/10.1007/s00190-019-01331-0), it is possible to compute these values very efficiently and accurately, while also delaying the onset of overflow and underflow.
+We use the "fully normalized" associated Legendre functions (fnALF) ``P̄`` because, as explained by [Xing_2019](@citet), it is possible to compute these values very efficiently and accurately, while also delaying the onset of overflow and underflow.

 The algorithm Xing et al. describe as the best for computing ``P̄`` is due to Belikov (1991), and is given by them as